-The Alternative Investment Advisory Committee makes recommendations to the Council (leadership team of the Congregation) regarding investments in projects having a human development purpose.
+Alternative Investment Advisory Committee makes recommendations to the Council (leadership team of the Congregation) regarding investments in projects having a human development purpose.

-The Care of Creation Committee works to achieve a more ecologically-friendly world through education and advocacy.
+Care of Creation Committee works to achieve a more ecologically-friendly world through education and advocacy.

-The Faith and Resistance Working Circle resists current manifestations of injustice by action in faith and prayer, study, and personal conversion.
+Faith and Resistance Working Circle resists current manifestations of injustice by action in faith and prayer, study, and personal conversion.
 In action with others, they engage in acts of nonviolent dissent.

-The Restorative Justice Committee works to bring about restorative justice through education and advocacy.
+Restorative Justice Committee works to bring about restorative justice through education and advocacy.
 It also provides support for people in prison.